 PAWS is involved in rescuing dogs.
 We have dogs that come in all shapes, sizes, and temperaments.
 We try to match the dog’s needs, character, and age with foster homes.
 We occasionally have cats come into our care and require foster homes, but most animals will be dogs.

 It is essential that society fully understands your experience with previous animals and what you are comfortable handling to make the perfect match.

-When a dog is brought into the rescue, it can be very unsettled.
-It has generally been taken out of a bad situation, possibly malnourished and most likely very scared and confused.
+When a dog is brought to the rescue, it can be very unsettled.
+It has generally been taken out of a bad situation, possibly malnourished, scared, and confused.
 The way it acts when it first comes to a foster home is not necessarily its actual demeanour.
-The time to adjust can vary from a few days to a few weeks for it to completely settle into a routine and understand that it is safe.
+The time to adjust can vary from a few days to a few weeks for it to ultimately settle into a routine and understand that it is safe.

 The foundation will find alternative care for your foster while you are away.

-Arrangements can vary, but not to worry, we will find a solution that keeps your foster dog feeling safe and secure during your absence.
+Arrangements can vary, but not to worry; we will find a solution that keeps your foster dog feeling safe and secure during your absence.

 If the individual is approved, the potential adopter will be contacted by the director in charge of the dog applied for.
-If the director thinks that the home might be a good match, a meeting with the dog is set up.
-While at the meeting, the potential adopter can meet the dog and ask the foster home and director questions and possibly bring any other pet to ensure compatibility.
+If the director thinks the home might be a good match, a meeting with the dog is set up.
+While at the meeting, the potential adopter can meet the dog, ask the foster home and director questions, and possibly bring any other pet to ensure compatibility.

 The foster home will know the animal the best, so if the foster home thinks that the house is not the right fit, We will take that into strong consideration.
 Foster homes know the dogs; we greatly value their input and take all concerns seriously.
 You will be able to discuss your opinions with the director, who has the final say about adoptions.